attractivechaos/udb2/README.md

 Each directory in this repo typically corresponds to one library.
-Directories *not* prefixed with underscores include the library source code and can be compiled without external dependencies.
-Directories prefixed with underscores require external dependencies.
+Directories *not* prefixed with underscores include the library source code and can be compiled without external dependencies (warning: most C++ libraries require C++11).
+Directories prefixed with underscores require third-party libraries or compiler-specific extensions.
 They are not compiled when you type `make`.
-You have to install the dependencies and then compile manually by yourself.
+You have to install the external dependencies first and then compile manually by yourself.

 ## Results